-The Retrouvé line consists of seven face products and two body ones, and the most popular of them are:
+The Retrouvé line consists of seven face products and two body ones.
+The most popular of them are:

-Intensive Replenishing Facial Moisturizer is a symbolical product, one of Retrouvé’s two top bestsellers, which represents its principles and development process.
-Jami worked for 15 years to find the formula which confers it a multifunctional character.
+Intensive Replenishing Facial Moisturizer is a symbolical product, one of Retrouvé’s two top bestsellers, which represents the brand’s principles and development process.
+Jami worked for 15 years to find the formula that confers it a multifunctional character.
 Based on squalane and a pharmaceutical-grade cholesterol ester, it also includes vitamin C, vegetable oils, apple stem cells, white tea, and it is a favorite of celebrities like Zoë Kravitz, Ashley Graham, Tracee Ellis Ross and Mandy Moore.

-Revitalizing Eye Concentrate Skin Hydrator, created for the skin around the eyes, is the other Retrouvé bestseller, and it has a formula also based on squalane, enriched with vitamin E, peptides, resveratrol, vitamin C in a liquid form along with cholesterol, many vegetable oils and aloe vera.
-It gives skin an elevated level of hydration, softness, brightness, it diminishes depigmentation, smoothes out wrinkles, and its texture is a perfect base for other cosmetic and makeup products.
+Revitalizing Eye Concentrate Skin Hydrator, created for the delicate skin around the eyes, is the other Retrouvé bestseller, and it has a formula also based on squalane, enriched with vitamin E, peptides, resveratrol, vitamin C in a liquid form, along with cholesterol, many vegetable oils and aloe vera.
+It gives the skin an elevated level of hydration, softness, brightness, it diminishes depigmentation, smooths out wrinkles, and its texture is a perfect base for other cosmetic and makeup products.
 Dita von Teese says that she is dependent on it.